 We admit it — insurance can be confusing.
-Our Agents often get questions from consumers who want to get a better understanding of their insurance.
-And we encourage questions – because the more you know, the better choices you will make to ensure you have the right coverage for you and your family, and that you can get the full benefits of your coverage when you need it most.
-You can also help lower your car insurance rates by making informed decisions.
+Our Agents often get questions from customers who want to get a better understanding of their insurance.
+And we encourage questions!
+Because the more you know, the better choices you will make to ensure you have the right coverage and that you can get the full benefits of your coverage when you need it most.
+You can also help lower your insurance rates by making informed decisions.

-To help us all get a better understanding of how car insurance rates are determined, I spoke with Daniel Oh, Pricing Director for Allstate Insurance Company of Canada.
-His team analyzes data and information, such as past claims and trends, to help make predictions on future claims activity and what we’ll need to collect in premiums to ensure all our customers are well protected.
-Here’s what I learned.
+To help us all get a better understanding of how car insurance rates are determined, we spoke with Daniel Oh, Pricing Director for Allstate Canada.
+His team analyzes data and information, such as past claims and trends, to help make predictions on future claims activity and what Allstate will need to collect in payments to ensure all our customers are well protected.
+Here’s what we learned.

 The cost of car insurance depends on many factors, including the types of coverage you want included in your policy.
-We’d like to outline some of the most common factors that impact premiums for the coverage you may choose.
-Just keep in mind that this is a simplified breakdown meant to explain general trends and it might not apply to your specific situation.
+We’d like to outline some of the most common factors that impact rates.
+Just keep in mind that this is a simplified breakdown meant to explain general trends.
+It might not cover all factors specific to your situation.

-There are two main categories an insurer considers when calculating an auto insurance quote: the drivers insured to drive the vehicle, and the car itself.
+There are two main categories an insurance company considers when calculating an auto insurance quote: the drivers insured to drive the vehicle, and the car itself.

-Generally, the better the driver’s driving record, the lower the rates.
-Insurance companies will consider the record of each person in the household who is a driver of any car described by your policy, including the number of driver violations received, as well as the number of years he or she has been licensed and collision-free.
-Speeding tickets, impaired and distracted driving charges, and collisions will most likely result in higher premiums.
-In fact, it can sometimes take up to 10 years for your record to be considered clean by insurers.
-Driving safely; avoiding any traffic violations and collisions can help keep your rates low.
+Generally, the better a driver’s driving record, the lower the rates.
+Insurance companies will consider the record of each person in the household who is listed as a driver of any car covered by your policy, including the number of driver violations received, as well as the number of years they have been licensed and collision-free.
+Speeding tickets, impaired and distracted driving charges, and collisions will most likely result in higher rates.
+In fact, it can sometimes take up to 10 years for a driver’s record to be considered clean by insurers.
+Driving safely; avoiding traffic violations and collisions can help keep your rates low.

-If you are a safe driver, consider looking into a usage-based insurance program.
-These programs are designed to reward safer driving practices, with lower rates.
+If you are a safe driver, consider looking into a usage-based insurance program, like Allstate’s Drivewise.
+These programs are designed to reward safer driving practices with discounts.

-How often and how far you drive your vehicle is factored into your insurance premium calculation.
+How often and how far you drive your vehicle is factored into your insurance rate calculation.
 Generally, as usage increases, so does the potential of being involved in a collision.
-The greater the potential of being in a collision, the higher the premium you may be required to pay.
+The greater the risk of being in a collision, the higher the rate you may be required to pay.

-A driver’s deductible, liability limit, and any additional coverage will factor into the cost of their auto policy.
-Increasing your deductible can help save money because you’ll share in the cost of the claim, whereas selecting higher limits of coverage could cost you slightly more on an annual basis.
+The deductible, liability limit, and any additional coverage chosen by the vehicle owner will factor into the cost of the auto policy.
+Increasing your deductible can help save money because you’ll share in the cost of a claim, whereas selecting higher limits of coverage could cost you slightly more on an annual basis.

 Type, year, and safety rating

-Ways to help lower your car insurance rates
+Ways to save on your car insurance rates

 - Drive safely, avoid traffic violations and collisions

 - Drive less.
-Take public transit, or ride your bike
+Take public transit, carpool, or ride your bike

 - Increase your deductible